Bubble Bobble Part 2: Plot

+NES version

 According to the NES version's manual, this game stars Bub and Bob, the original duo.
-On the game's back cover, they are also said to be Cubby and Rubby, Bub and Bob's descendants.
+On the back cover, they are also said to be Cubby and Rubby, Bub and Bob's descendants.

 As seen in the game intro, Bub, and a girl named Judy, were sitting in a park.
-Suddenly, a floating skull character, who is one of the Skull Brothers, captures Judy into a bubble, and sends her and Bub into the air.
+Suddenly, a floating skull character, who is one of the Skull Brothers, captures Judy inside a bubble, and sends her and Bub into the air.
 Two characters named Drunk (from the original Bubble Bobble) follow the skull and take Judy away.
 Bub turns (or is turned) into a bubble dragon and heads off to rescue his girlfriend.

-There is also a two-player mode, implying that Bob has suffered the same events as Bub had.
-However, the manual states that Judy is a friend of both.
+There is also a two-player mode, implying that Bob has suffered from the same events as Bub had, but the manual says Judy is a friend of both.

+Game Boy version

-In the Game Boy version, a character named Robby has to rescue people from a village, who, according to this version's intro, have been captured by a skull character.
+In the Game Boy version, a character named Robby must rescue people from a village, who, according to this version's intro, have been captured by a skull character.

 Gameplay

+The blank backgrounds of Bubble Bobble were replaced by background graphics like trees and the sky.
+The backgrounds change every ten levels, possibly inspired by contemporary platform games such as Snow Bros. and Joe & Mac 2: Lost in the Tropics.
+Some reviewers say this helps to keep the game feeling fresh during longer sessions.